kyverno/website/content/en/docs/Kyverno CLI/_index.md

 "bar"
 ```

 Test a custom JMESPath filter using an input JSON file.
+YAML files are also supported.

 ```sh
 $ cat foo